Charlottesville, Virginia

 Charlottesville was the home of two U.S. presidents, Thomas Jefferson and James Monroe.
-During their terms as Governors of Virginia, they lived in Charlottesville and traveled to and from Richmond, along the 71-mile historic Three Notch'd Road.
+During their terms as Governors of Virginia, they lived in Albemarle County and traveled to and from Richmond, along the 71-mile historic Three Notch'd Road.
 Orange, located 26 mi northeast of the city, was the hometown of President James Madison.
 The University of Virginia, founded by Jefferson, straddles the city's southwestern border.
-Jefferson's home and primary plantation, Monticello, located 3 mi southeast of the city, is, along with the University of Virginia, a UNESCO World Heritage Site, each attracting thousands of tourists from across the country every year.
+Jefferson's home and primary plantation, Monticello, located 3 mi southeast of the city, is, along with the University of Virginia’s Academical Village, a UNESCO World Heritage Site, each attracting thousands of tourists from across the country every year.

 History

 At the time of European settlement, part of the area that became Charlottesville was occupied by a Monacan village called Monasukapanough.
 They were pushed off their land by English settlers and were forced to disperse to North Carolina, Tennessee and possibly as far as Canada.